News, news analysis, and commentary on the latest trends in cybersecurity technology.

 "From those configuration files, we build a model of the environment, and we can then show a topology map of those complex networks and check all the potential pathways inside those environments, which is very complementary to what Dragos is doing," Berthier explains.

 Further, he notes that while Dragos' sensors monitor network traffic, security operators still must decide what steps to take to address suspicious activity and anomalies.
-"It's really important to have the context around the network's access policy, like the zone-to-zone accessibility," Berthier says.

 Modeling Network Traffic for Threats

 NP-View models an adversary's potential targets, including which ports and services are vulnerable and what's permitted by the firewalls, according to Berthier.

 "It is that part of the modeling of networks that gives you that information that is extremely complex and sophisticated," he says.

-"It's a level of sophistication today that no human, even expert analysts, can comprehend because of the different layers of logic that the firewalls are using, from VPNs to VLANs to access rules to network address translation," Berthier adds.
-"We model and present that in a very simple, comprehensive way for both technical as well as non-technical users.”
+"It's a level of sophistication today that no human, even expert analysts, can comprehend because of the different layers of logic that the firewalls are using, from VPNs to VLANs, to access rules to network address translation.
+We model and present that in a very simple, comprehensive way for both technical as well as nontechnical users.”

 When integrated, the Dragos platform will be able to consume the data ingested into NP-View to add context around the different levels of suspicious activity that is needed, he notes.

-"Many OT organizations are struggling with challenges such as skills shortage and resource issues, meaning compliance can be a struggle--thus being able to automate functions such as reporting instantly, can alleviate some of those issues," she says.
-"Network perception also has micro segmentation capabilities which again can help to mitigate risk - something that will enrich Dragos' preventative capabilities and can also help with compliance."
+"Many OT organizations are struggling with challenges, such as skills shortage and resource issues, meaning compliance can be a struggle.
+Thus, being able to automate functions, such as reporting instantly, can alleviate some of those issues," she says.
+"Network perception also has microsegmentation capabilities, which again can help to mitigate risk — something that will enrich Dragos' preventative capabilities and can also help with compliance."

 Dragos field technology officer Phil Tonkin says that half of Network Perception's customer base, which is all in the electric sector, uses the Dragos platform.
-While Dragos's earliest customers were electric utilities, the company has expanded its base to include oil and gas providers, manufacturers, water utilities, transportation and mining.
+While Dragos' earliest customers were electric utilities, the company has expanded its base to include oil and gas providers, manufacturers, water utilities, transportation and mining.

-In the coming quarters, Tonkin says Dragos will integrate NP-View into its platform and offer it as an option to its customers in adjacent OT sectors.
-"Although the driver to get capabilities like this into the electric sector in the US has often been driven by compliance, we're seeing more and more people understanding the need to carry out those same actions just to manage their risks," he says.
+"Although the drive to get capabilities like this into the electric sector in the US has often been driven by compliance, we're seeing more and more people understanding the need to carry out those same actions just to manage their risks," he says.

-The deal marks only the second acquisition for Dragos.
-The company bought assessment tool provider NexDefense in 2019.
-Though isn’t ruling out other potential acquisitions, Dragos is not currently shopping for other companies.
-“Right now, our focus is to just build on the strengths that we've just gained by bringing Network Perception into the team,” Tonkin says.
+The deal marks Dragos' second acquisition; the company bought assessment tool provider NexDefense in 2019.
+Though it isn't ruling out other potential acquisitions, Dragos is not currently shopping for other companies either.

 About the Author